 By James J. McKenna, Ph.D.

-1. Co-sleeping for the breastfeeding mother is “normative” human behavior, it is not “surprising, unexpected, nor irresponsible nor child abuse nor neglect; it is not immoral or inherently stupid or ignorant parental behavior;
+1. Co-sleeping for the breastfeeding mother is “normative” human behavior; it is not “surprising," unexpected, nor irresponsible nor child abuse nor neglect; it is not immoral nor inherently stupid nor ignorant parental behavior;

 5. Co-sleeping is diverse.
 There is a difference between the act of co-sleeping or co-sleeping in the form of bedsharing and the conditions within which it occurs (which can be safe or unsafe);

-6. It is inappropriate to claim that cosleeping is a SIDS risk factor.
-Cosleeping in the form of separate surface cosleeping is protective, and there is no singular risk factor associated with bedsharing, as is often claimed since how it is practiced and by whom makes an enormous difference in outcome.
+6. It is inappropriate to claim that co-sleeping is a SIDS risk factor.
+Co-sleeping in the form of separate surface co-sleeping is protective, and there is no singular risk factor associated with bedsharing, as is often claimed, since how and by whom it is practiced makes an enormous difference in outcome.
 Breastfeeding mothers, for example, overwhelmingly bedshare and with positive outcomes, when all other adverse factors (modifiable factors) are absent.
-Usually when the safety of bedsharing with crib sleeping is compared, and bedsharing is said to be 22-40 times more dangerous no confounding factors that are known to increase risks while bedsharing are mentioned.
-Indeed, some find it acceptable to disregard a baby sleeping prone, for example, in the bedsharing environment as explicable of the death but rather prefer to say the infant died simply because of bedsharing.
+Usually when the safety of bedsharing with crib sleeping is compared, and bedsharing is said to be 22-40 times more dangerous, none of the confounding factors that are known to increase risks while bedsharing are mentioned.
+Indeed, some find it acceptable to disregard, for example, a baby sleeping prone in the bedsharing environment as explanatory of the death but rather prefer to say the infant died simply because of bedsharing.
 A double standard is employed to assess the causes and remedies of deaths in cribs vs. deaths in beds (see this)

-9. No one-size must-fit all strategy as regards sleeping arrangements will work: there is more than one way to save babies lives, and promote the well being of families;
+9. No one-size-fits-all strategy as regards sleeping arrangements will work: there is more than one way to save babies' lives and promote the well being of families;

-10.The push by health professionals for the early consolidation of infant sleep is a recent socio-cultural construct associated with bottle-feeding cultures and has little to do with what is in an infant’s best interest, especially those that breastfeed.
-Indeed, pushing an "early consolidation of sleep" threatens the best interests of infants psychologically and physically as it conflicts with the infant's ability to breastfed throughout the night, according to its own needs, which means arousing frequently to feed, therein optimizing growth and development, immune function and the proliferation of important neurological inter-connections.
+10.The push by health professionals for the early consolidation of infant sleep is a recent socio-cultural construct associated with bottle-feeding cultures and has little to do with what is in an infant’s best interest, especially one that breastfeeds.
+Indeed, pushing an "early consolidation of sleep" threatens the best interests of infants psychologically and physically as it conflicts with the infant's ability to breastfed throughout the night, according to its own needs, which means arousing frequently to feed, therein optimizing growth and development, immune function, and the proliferation of important neurological interconnections.

-11. According to Sackett (2001) “evidence- based medicine” in the form of public health recommendations must meet the needs, desires and possibilities of those for whom the recommendations are intended.
-Opinions of citizens, matter.
-Parents' voices, lactation consultants and legitimate research all have been inappropriately dismissed by agencies and organizations attempting to eradicate any and all forms of bedsharing.
+11. According to Sackett (2001) “evidence- based medicine” in the form of public health recommendations must meet the needs, desires, and possibilities of those for whom the recommendations are intended.
+Opinions of citizens do matter.
+Parents, lactation consultants, and legitimate researchers all have been inappropriately dismissed by agencies and organizations attempting to eradicate any and all forms of bedsharing.

 Recommendations have to make sense in the context in which they are to find acceptance.
 (Simplistic arguments against all forms of cosleeping, in this case, do not make sense, nor are the recommendations “practical” for those for whom they are intended.)

-12. Because of the powerful, legitimate, biological reasons and physiological systems that underlie it cosleeping in the generic (unspecified forms) will not be subject to cultural nullification.
-Relatedly parents retain the rights to learn what factors can make bedsharing unsafe, and how to maximize safety.
+12. Because of the powerful, legitimate, biological reasons and physiological systems that underlie it, co-sleeping in the generic (unspecified forms) will not be subject to cultural nullification.
+Also parents retain the right to learn what factors can make bedsharing unsafe, and how to maximize safety.